Her Campus Logo Her Campus Logo

 Emphasizing the social aspect and highlighting the importance of spending time with friends and humanity in general is beneficial in more ways than can be imagined.
 Finding your own third place can be the first step you take to combat loneliness and so many other feelings of inadequacy that seem to permeate us generationally.
 We must be the generation to bring back third places – both for our sake, and for that of all who come after us.

-Lauren is currently a second year at the University of Florida studying Media Production and Classical Studies.
+Lauren is a third year at the University of Florida studying Media Production and Classical Studies.
 Originally from Chicago, she now calls South Florida home when she isn't attending school in Gainesville.
-She loves writing articles about life on campus, the newest trends taking over TikTok, women in sports, and beauty/wellness.
-When she's not writing for Her Campus, you can find her watching Formula One, reading the latest sports romance book, watching hockey, or talking about her most recent film obsession.
+She loves writing articles about life on campus, the newest trends taking over TikTok, different sports, and beauty/wellness.
+When she's not writing for Her Campus or listening to music (which is pretty much constantly), you can find her watching Formula One, reading all sorts of books, watching hockey, or talking about her most recent film obsession.
 She hopes to work in the film industry in the future; writing, producing, and directing her own films.